selendroid/selendroid/README.md

 		takeScreenShot("User data entered.");
 		driver.findElement(By.id("btnRegisterUser")).click();

-More details about Selendroid you can find in the [wiki](https://github.com/DominikDary/selendroid/wiki/).
+More details about selendroid can be found in the [wiki](https://github.com/DominikDary/selendroid/wiki/).

 Current state
 -------------